gitlost-murali/daily-report/_posts/2021-06-08-generalization-zeros.md

 When we generate sentences with these n-gram models, it is found that,
 > Larger the value of N in N-Gram, greater the coherence of generated sentences.

 4-gram sentences are more coherent and look more like Shakespeare.
 If we look at the corpus statistics, N = 884647 & V = 29006, possible bigrams are $V^{2}$ and 4-grams are $V^{4}$.
 There's no way that all the 4-grams are shakespearean.
 If we look closely, N-Gram table will be mostly sparse.
 So, if our 1st 4-gram is _It cannot be but_, there are only few possible combinations.
 In most cases, this also means a single continuation.
+This is the reason why what's looking like Shakespeare are actually Shakespeare sentences.

 If we compare the sentences generated from N-grams trained on different domains, say Shakespeare and News domain, there will be little overlap b/w them.
 This points to the fact that statistical models are too dependent on the training corpus and useless for inference in a different domain. __So, we must always ensure the training and inference set must have same genre and dailect too.__